Vulcan (Star Trek): Fighting and self-defense

-In the TOS episode, "The Savage Curtain", Surak explains to Kirk Vulcan's history of violence and the turn to peace that saved their civilization.
+In the TOS episode "The Savage Curtain", Surak explains to Kirk Vulcan's history of violence and the turn to peace that saved their civilization.
 He tells Kirk that he will not fight.
 Spock says that he has fought, and will fight again, but that he, too, is a "Vulcan, bred to peace."

 Vulcan nerve pinch

 Vulcans are capable of a technique known as the "Vulcan nerve pinch" or "neck pinch", which targets a location on the neck between the head and the shoulder that renders the victim unconscious.
-The pinch was first seen in the TOS episode, "The Naked Time".
+The pinch was first seen in the TOS episode "The Naked Time".
 The mechanics of the pinch have never been explained.
 While practiced mainly by Vulcans, it is apparently not exclusive to their race.
 Jonathan Archer and Jean-Luc Picard both use the technique after becoming involved in Vulcan telepathic rituals (Archer holding the katra of Surak, Picard having undergone a mind-meld with Sarek).
-Seven of Nine is depicted as capable of using this ability in the episode of Voyager, "The Raven".
-The android Data also displayed this ability in the TNG episode, "Unification, Part II".
+Seven of Nine is depicted as capable of using this ability in the episode of Voyager "The Raven".
+The android Data also displayed this ability in the TNG episode "Unification, Part II," which Spock described as "not bad."
 In Star Trek: Discovery, Michael Burnham does the nerve pinch on Captain Philippa Georgiou and commits mutiny.

 The neck pinch itself (referred to in scripts as "FSNP", or "Famous Spock Neck Pinch") was created by Leonard Nimoy, who objected to a scene in "The Enemy Within", in which a transporter malfunction had divided Kirk between his good and evil selves, that required Spock to render the "evil" Kirk unconscious and subduing him by hitting him over the head with the butt of a phaser.
 Nimoy was convinced that such overt violence, in addition to being too similar to that found in many crime dramas of the time, was uncharacteristic of the strictly-logical Spock, and suggested the neck pinch as a less-emotional alternative.